Shay Murtagh Precast manufactured and delivered the precast units and precast bridge beams required for this project.

 - consisting of 2 no concrete encased steel beams with integral precast parapet.

 Also included in the project were several approach walls.
-The road face walls and approach walls at Old lane were subsequently clad in a sandstone block to encompass the original style of the bridge which was a local planning requirement.
+The road face walls and approach walls at Old lane were subsequently clad in a sandstone block.
+To encompass the original style of the bridge which was a local planning requirement.

 Portico Lane consisted of precast concrete cill beams, parapet beams, parapets and approach wall units.
-The parapets and approach units were constructed with a brick skin to each elevation before leaving our factory, again in line with the planning requirements.
+The parapets and approach units were constructed with a brick skin to each elevation before leaving our factory.
+Again in line with the planning requirements.

 Trial Bridge Erection

-Trial erections of each bridge were undertaken and inspected by Network Rail and Murphy's management team after which logistics were organised.
+Trial erections of each bridge were undertaken and inspected by Network Rail and Murphy's managment team after which logistics were organised.
 Delivery and successful installation of the units commenced in February to Old Lane and in March to Portico Lane during planned 54 hour rail possessions.